A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

 In this section, we will apply the proposed MLMCMC algorithm to a simple model problem arising in subsurface flow modelling.
 Probabilistic uncertainty quantification in subsurface flow is of interest in a number of situations, as for example in risk analysis for radioactive waste disposal or in oil reservoir simulation.
-The classical equations governing (steady state) single phase subsurface flow consist of Darcy's law coupled with an incompressibility condition (see e.g. \cite{demarsily,cgss00}):
+The classical equations governing (steady state) single--phase subsurface flow consist of Darcy's law coupled with an incompressibility condition (see e.g. \cite{demarsily,cgss00}):

 subject to suitable boundary conditions.
-In physical terms, $p$ denotes the pressure head of the fluid, $k$ is the permeability tensor, $w$ is the filtration velocity (or Darcy flux) and $g$ are the source terms.
+In physical terms, $p$ denotes the pressure head of the fluid, $k$ is the permeability tensor, $w$ is the filtration velocity (or Darcy flux) and $g$ is the source term.